 Another idea: Include your dogs if you have them

 Including your dog in your engagement session is a great way to get some fun candid photos.

-Including your furry friend can take your mind off of the camera being pointed at you.
+Including your furry friend can take your mind off the camera being pointed at you.

-We recommend bringing someone along who can take care of the dog, when you are taking photos that does not include him or her.
+We recommend bringing someone along who can take care of the dog when you are taking photos that do not include him or her.

 10. Engagement photo posing ideas (what should I do with my hands)?

 When we asked couples about their biggest concern with photo sessions, posing was the number one thing mentioned.

 Most couples are not professional models.
 It’s a very common concern.